 Available at amazon.com, $12.14.

 Pulitzer-prize finalist Susan Choi has written her first picture book and it's a must-read for parents and kids alike.
 When a young boy goes camping at the end of the summer with his family, like they do every year, he's unsure that he's ready to stop being a kindergartner.
 All summer things his mom used to do for him, he's now doing for himself.
 When a tiger comes out of the woods and starts to talk to the boy, he helps the boy struggling with the changes to come.
-The illustrations by John Rocco are jaw-droppingly gorgeous, and we're not going to lie: our mom-reader who reviewed this book said it made her cry a little.
-The perfect summer read as one school year ends and another is coming.
-Released May 21.
+The illustrations by John Rocco are jaw-droppingly gorgeous, and we're not going to lie: our mom-editor who reviewed this book said it made her cry a little.

 Buy it here, $16.19.